 OpenWrap provides options to generate both synchronous and asynchronous wrapper tags.
-Synchronous and asynchronous tags determine how the wrapper (and not the underlying header tags) is loaded on the page.
+Synchronous and asynchronous tags determine how the wrapper (and not the underlying header tags), loads on the page.

-In the synchronous version, the publisher doesn’t have to delay gpt.js load explicitly to ensure pubmatic pwt.js is loaded before it (pwt.js still needs to load before gpt.js)
+In the synchronous version, the publisher doesn’t have to delay gpt.js load explicitly to ensure pubmatic ensure pubmatic pwt.js loads js loads before it (pwt.js still needs to load before gpt.js)

 - Select the Ad Server DFP or UAS